Becoming a Music Major

 Do I have to audition to minor in music?

-Students interested in minoring in music are NOT required to take an Entrance (Level II) Audition.
+No, music minors are NOT required to take an Entrance (Level II) Audition.
 Minors may be required to pass an informal audition (Level I) for private lessons, which is scheduled directly through the private lesson instructor.
 Requirements for passing a Level I vary from teacher to teacher.

 I'm interested in pursuing a B.A. in Music Technology & Business.
 Do I have to do an Entrance Audition on an instrument?